-In this section, we briefly review the global context and Canada's past participation in foreign neutron sources, and then explore Canada's need for new partnerships as part of a coherent national strategy.
+In this section, we briefly review the global context and Canada's past participation in foreign neutron sources, and then explore Canada's need for new partnerships as part of the national neutron strategy.

 Strategy Objective 1: Forge partnerships with high-brightness neutron sources in other countries.